MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/information-barriers-policies.md

 - **Verify audit logging is enabled**: In order to look up the status of an IB policy application, audit logging must be turned on.
 Auditing is enabled for Microsoft 365 organizations by default.
 Some organizations may have disabled auditing for specific reasons.
 If auditing is disabled for your organization, it might be because another administrator has turned it off.
 We recommend confirming that it's OK to turn auditing back on when completing this step.
 For more information, see [Turn the audit log search on or off](audit-log-enable-disable.md).

-- **Remove existing Exchange Online address book policies**: Before you define and apply IB policies, you must remove all existing Exchange Online address book policies in your organization.
+- **Remove existing Exchange Online address book policies (optional)**: CHANGES

+- IB V1 NOTE - Before you define and apply IB policies, you must remove all existing Exchange Online address book policies in your organization.
 IB policies are based on address book policies and existing ABPs policies aren't compatible with the ABPs created by IB.
 To remove your existing address book policies, see [Remove an address book policy in Exchange Online](/exchange/address-books/address-book-policies/remove-an-address-book-policy).
 For more information about IB policies and Exchange Online, see [Information barriers and Exchange Online](information-barriers.md#information-barriers-and-exchange-online).

 - **Manage using PowerShell (optional)**: IB segments and policies can be defined and managed in the compliance portal, bu you can also use the Office 365 Security & Compliance PowerShell if preferred or needed.
 Although several examples are provided in this article, you'll need to be familiar with PowerShell cmdlets and parameters if you choose to use PowerShell to configure and manage IB segments and policies.
 You'll also need the Azure Active Directory PowerShell module if you choose this configuration option.
   - [Connect to Security & Compliance PowerShell](/powershell/exchange/connect-to-scc-powershell)